 To encourage the production of fuel grade alcohol for use in gasoline, the Federal government and various states have enacted tax and other incentives designed to make fuel grade alcohol competitive with gasoline and gasoline additives.
 Under the internal revenue code, and until the end of the 2010 calendar year, gasoline that was blended with fuel grade alcohol provides sellers of the blend with certain credits or payments.
 Until the end of calendar year 2008, these amounted to \$0.51 per gallon of fuel grade alcohol with a proof of 190 or greater that was mixed with the gasoline; during calendar years 2009, 2010 and 2011, they amounted to \$0.45 per gallon.
 Although these benefits have not been directly available to us, they were intended to permit us to sell our fuel grade alcohol at prices which generally are competitive with less expensive additives and gasoline.
 On June 16, 2011 the U.S. Senate voted to allow these credits to expire on December 31, 2011.
 Additionally, the U.S. Senate voted to allow the expiration of the \$0.54 per gallon of fuel alcohol import tariff.
-The U.S. House of Representatives has yet to debate these issues and it is unclear at this time how either the U.S. House of Representatives have been proposed to extend the blended incentives.
+The U.S. House of Representatives has yet to debate these issues and it is unclear at this time how either the U.S. House of Representatives or the President of the United States may weigh-in on these issues.
+Various initiatives have been proposed to extend the blended incentives.
 However, the outcome and/or extent of such proposals is uncertain.
 The impact of this change on the market for fuel grade alcohol, if any, and the profitable operations of ICP cannot be determined at this time.